thaining7/Jazz-Drummer-Trivia/README.md

 ## Description

-This project was designed to demonstrate JavaScript fundumentals in addition to some slightly more advanced JavaScript concepts
+This project was designed to demonstrate JavaScript fundumentals in addition to some advanced JavaScript concepts

 ## Tech Used: